Getting Busy

 Our Model

 NYBCAP has developed a unique model for social change through an Associate Board for advocates from public colleges across New York.
-Today over 400 young people have graduated from the Associate Board program.
+Today over 500 advocates people have graduated from the Associate Board program.
 We provide hands-on-training models to equip young people with the skills they need to bring real advocacy into the real world.
 These advocates tell us they join because they want an opportunity to meaningfully engage in an issue that impacts them—and report they are more civically educated and engaged because of their time with us.

 NYBCAP operates at the intersection of advocacy and policy to actualize legislative and regulatory reforms; provide sex education courses; and mobilize a new generation of highly trained and motivated advocates.